lopenling/Application-Backend/hasura-db-migrations/hasura-migrations.md

 To learn about how to manage migration with Hasura CLI tool refer to [this documentation](https://hasura.io/docs/latest/graphql/core/migrations/migrations-setup.html).

 ### Important things to remember
-- [Hasura CLI](https://hasura.io/docs/latest/graphql/core/hasura-cli/install-hasura-cli.html#install-hasura-cli) need to installed to work with the migration files in the current folder.
+- Install [Hasura CLI](https://hasura.io/docs/latest/graphql/core/hasura-cli/install-hasura-cli.html#install-hasura-cli)  to work with the migration files stored in the current folder.
 - Admin password required for accessing the database is intentionally not included in `config.yaml` for security purpose.
 Use an environment variable called `HASURA_GRAPHQL_ADMIN_SECRET` and set its value to admin password for hasura server.
 - For making any database and graphql changes, one should always use `hasura console` from the current directory, so that changes will create/update the necessary migration and metadata (for graphql) files automatically.
 All new/updated migration files should be committed to git and pushed to origin.